Latest News

 A promising athlete, Kusano was a student yokozuna last year and made his professional debut in the previous tournament.
 He acknowledged that the rigorous nature of professional sumo is a stark contrast to amateur rules, where such strikes are considered illegal.
 While he has been diagnosed with a concussion, he is recovering well and plans to undergo further medical evaluation post-basho.

-about 2 months agoTrivial
+4 months agoTrivial

 Former Ozeki Takakesho Remains Silent on Future After Fall from Rank: 'Results Are Everything' Following 15-Day Tournament